 - optional toppings: chopped cilantro, sour cream, guacamole, salsa, sliced jalapenos

-- Heat the oil in a 12 inch skillet (that has a tight-fitting lid) on medium high heat.
+- Heat the oil in a 12 inch deep skillet (that has a tight-fitting lid) on medium high heat.

-- Sprinkle chili powder, cumin, salt and pepper on the chicken and use your fingers to massage it into the chicken so the tenders are evenly coated in the seasoning.
+- Sprinkle chili powder, cumin, kosher salt and pepper on the chicken and use your fingers to massage it into the chicken so the tenders are evenly coated in the seasoning.

 - Add the chicken to the hot pan and cook for 3 minutes.
 While the chicken is cooking on the first side, prep your beans: open the can, drain and rinse them.
 Shake off most of the moisture and add them to a medium bowl.

 - While the chicken is cooking on the second side, prep your tortillas: take 8 tortillas, wrap them in a very damp paper or kitchen towel, and place on a plate.
 Set aside.
-Open the 2 cans of enchilada sauce and set aside.
-Add most of the cheese to the bowl with the beans, reserving about 1 cup of cheese for later.
+Open the can of enchilada sauce and set it aside.
+Add most of the cheese to the bowl with the beans, reserving about 1 ½ cup of cheese for later.

-- Put plate of wrapped tortillas in the microwave, and heat on high for 30 seconds.
+- Put the plate of wrapped tortillas in the microwave, and heat on high for 30 seconds.
 Meanwhile, use tongs to hold the hot chicken and cut into small pieces.
 Add chicken pieces to the bowl of cheese and beans, stir to combine.